gardener-nyc/magic-tricks/README.md

-# Magic Tricks
+# magic tricks

-Utility belt of magic tricks.
+A light bag of tricks to make building websites quick and fun.
 * SASS toolkit is 7kb gzipped
 * JS tools are _individually_ transpiled via babel.
 There is no "opt into all".